-While travelling by bus in Portugal may take a little longer, bus routes tend to be more extensive and cover places than lie off the beaten track.
+While travelling by bus in Portugal may take a little longer, bus routes tend to be more extensive and cover places that lie off the beaten track.

 Driving in Portugal

-Generally, road conditions in Portugal are good especially on the motorways that connect major cities such as Lisbon, Faro and Porto.
+Generally, road conditions in Portugal are good, especially on the motorways that connect major cities.
 However, there are secondary roads in rural areas of Portugal where driving conditions can be dangerous.

 There is a unified electronic toll paying system in Portugal.
 Expats should opt to pay for a yearly subscription which will allow them to travel on toll roads for a year, rather than paying for each individual journey.

-Expats moving to Portugal will probably take some time to get used to interacting with Portuguese drivers.
+Expats will probably take some time to get used to interacting with Portuguese drivers.
 Expats should try to drive defensively as local drivers tend to be erratic at times.

-Expats should be aware that maps of Portugal can vary from one to the other, and can therefore be difficult to follow.
+Expats should be aware that maps of Portugal can vary, and can therefore be difficult to follow.
 Road signage is not always clear and can end suddenly, leaving drivers wondering if they are still heading in the right direction.
-GPRS is improving in areas surround major Portuguese cities.
-However, those using GPRS devices should ensure they have a map to use for cross-referencing, as many towns, villages and streets in Portugal have the same name.
+GPS is improving in areas surrounding major Portuguese cities.
+However, those using GPS devices should ensure they have a map to use for cross-referencing, as many towns, villages and streets in Portugal have the same name.

 Air travel in Portugal